04.product

 Service catalog

-A queryable catalog of who owns what — services, contacts, tech stack — available to the chatbot and to other agents during planning.
+A living catalog of who owns what — services, contacts, tech stack — maintained by an agent that reads your code, not a wiki page someone forgot to update.

 - Read the catalog in plain English ("who owns the payment service?")

-- Backs the planner so agents land work in the right repo with the right contacts
+- Feeds the planner so agents land work in the right repo with the right contacts

 - Roadmap: Notion, GitLab Wiki, GitHub markdown